panther03/very_bad_vliw/BUILDING.md

+# Note: This is out of date and from the CS629 project this is based off of

 ## Building/Running

 `make` builds all Bluespec programs in `hw/tb/` by default, and synthesizes `hw/top/TopCore.bsv` to Verilog. `NineCoreNoCTest` is the main module with the 9 cores hooked up with a NoC.
 Use `make NineCoreNocTest` to build this one specifically.